How to Unlock an SD Card and Use It Again (3 Proven Methods)

 how to unlock an sd card

-Unlocking an SD card is easy.
-In this article, we’ll discuss what a locked SD card is, why SD cards have this feature, and how you can unlock a locked SD card.
+Unlocking an SD card is very easy.
+In this article, we’ll discuss what a locked SD card is, why SD cards have this feature, and how to unlock an SD card.

 What Happens When You Lock an SD Card?

-What does locking an SD card do exactly?
-An SD card’s lock purpose is to protect anything from being written to or deleted from the SD card.
-When the lock is active, you only have read-only access to that card.
+What does the lock do on an SD card exactly?
+The purpose of an SD card’s lock is to protect anything from being written to or deleted from the SD card.
+When an SD card is locked, you only have read-only access to that card.
 Therefore, you will only be able to view the files on the card, not modify them.

 To clarify, when an SD card is locked and you try to save a file to it, you’ll be met with a message that indicates the SD card is locked and nothing can be written to it to protect the contents on that card from accidental deletion or overwriting.